MicrobiomeStat 1.4.1

 - Removed unnecessary TSS normalization in

-for count data - ggplot2’s
+generate_taxa_barplot_singlefor count data - ggplot2’s

-automatically handles proportion conversion for barplots - Preserves pre-computed
+position="fill"automatically handles proportion conversion for barplots - Preserves pre-computed

-- Improved performance by eliminating redundant normalization steps
+feature.agg.listto avoid re-aggregation with fakefeature.ann - Improved performance by eliminating redundant normalization steps

 - Added informative messages about normalization handling